Ultramann/shifu/README.md

   ```

 #### `shifu_cmd_subs`
-* List of subcommand function names that can be routed to from command
+* Subcommand function names to which the current command can route
 * Example
   ```sh
   shifu_cmd_subs subcommand_one_cmd subcommand_two_cmd